DustinVK/CodeChallenges/README.md

 # CodeChallenges
-A collection of solutions to coding challenges utilizing algorithms and data structures.
+A collection of Java 8 solutions to coding challenges utilizing algorithms and data structures.
 - - - -

 # Jumping Stairs (AKA Triple Step)